Hawker Hurricane: Air defence in the Soviet Union

-The "Soviet" IIB Hurricane as a multi-role fighter-bomber had quite a few drawbacks.
-First of all, it was 25–31 mph slower than its main opponent, the Bf 109E interceptor, at low and medium height, and had a slower rate of climb.
-The Messerschmitt could outdive the Hurricane because of the thicker wing profile of the British fighter.
-But the main source of complaints was the Hurricane's armament.
-On occasion, the eight or 12 rifle-calibre machine guns did not damage the sturdy and heavily armoured German aircraft; consequently, Soviet ground crews started to remove the Brownings.
+The "Soviet" IIB Hurricane as a multirole fighter-bomber had quite a few drawbacks.
+First, it was 25–31 mph slower than its main opponent, the Bf 109E interceptor, at low and medium altitudes, and had a slower rate of climb.
+The Messerschmitt could outdive the Hurricane because of the thicker wing profile of the British fighter, but the main source of complaints was the Hurricane's armament.
+On occasion, the eight- or 12-rifle-calibre machine guns did not damage the sturdy and heavily armoured German aircraft; consequently, Soviet ground crews started to remove the Brownings.
 Retaining only four or six of the 12 machine guns, two 12.7 mm Berezin UBs or two or even four 20 mm ShVAK cannons were substituted, but overall performance deteriorated as a result.
 (Note: Soviet pilot Nikolai G. Golodnikov remembered: "The Hurricane's engine was powerful, but it couldn't stand long periods of work at maximum regimes and would quickly break down.
 The engine worked very clean, it had exhaust stacks and flame suppressors, mounted like mufflers.
 (Note: Soviet Hurricanes were fuelled with 95 octane avgas, not the 100 Octane fuel that the Merlin XX was designed to use.)
-This was very comfortable as the flames did not blind the pilot.
+This was very comfortable, as the flames did not blind the pilot.
 Our planes were much worse in this respect.
 But at negative G-forces the engine choked.
 There was no compensating tank.
 This was very bad because we had to execute any manoeuvre with positive G-forces.
 It had a very thick wing profile and poor acceleration characteristics.
 It was not slow in responding to the control stick, but everything happened smoothly, slowly.
 It had good lifting strength and was very good in horizontal manoeuvrability.
 But the Hurricane was very poor in vertical manoeuvre, due to thick wing profile.
 We mostly tried to impose a battle in the horizontal plane and would not go into a vertical one.
 The Hurricane burned rapidly — and to cinders like a match — as it had dural covering only on the tail and wings, the rest was percale.")

-The British archives file AIR 22/310 reports 218 Mk.IIA sent to the Soviet Union or handed over, 22 lost before arrival, 1,884 Mk.IIB sent or handed over, 278 lost before arrival, 1,182 Mk.IIC sent or handed over, 46 lost before arrival, 117 rejected, 60 IID sent or handed over, 14 rejected, 30 Mk.IV handed over, total 3,374 Hurricanes sent or handed over, 346 lost before delivery, 2,897 accepted by the Soviets, 131 rejected.
+The British archives file AIR 22/310 reports 218 Mk.IIAs sent to the Soviet Union or handed over, 22 lost before arrival, 1,884 Mk.IIBs sent or handed over, 278 lost before arrival, 1,182 Mk.IICs sent or handed over, 46 lost before arrival, 117 rejected, 60 IIDs sent or handed over, 14 rejected, 30 Mk.IVs handed over, total 3,374 Hurricanes sent or handed over, 346 lost before delivery, 2,897 accepted by the Soviets, 131 rejected.